snowplow-archive/snowplow.github.com/_posts/2015-02-19-joshua-beemster-is-a-snowplower.md

 ---
 layout: post
-shortenedlink: Josh Beemster is a Snowplower
+shortenedlink: Joshua Beemster is a Snowplower
-title: Josh Beemster is a Snowplower!
+title: Joshua Beemster is a Snowplower!
 tags: [josh beemster, joshua beemster, data engineer, hiring]
 author: Alex
 category: Inside the Plow
 ---

-You have probably started seeing a new name behind software releases and blog posts recently: we are hugely excited to belatedly introduce Josh Beemster to the Snowplow team!
+You have probably started seeing a new name behind software releases and blog posts recently: we are hugely excited to belatedly introduce Joshua Beemster to the Snowplow team!

 ![josh-img] [josh-img]